Professor Graeme Were

 Research interests

-Graeme Were is the chair and professor of Anthropology in the Department of Anthropology and Archaeology at the University of Bristol.
+Graeme Were is Honorary Professor of Anthropology in the Department of Anthropology and Archaeology at the University of Bristol.
 He has held positions at the University of Queensland, University College London, the British Museum, and Goldsmiths College London, and joined Bristol in 2018.
 His research interests include museum anthropology, digital heritage and material culture studies, and he has a regional specialism in Papua New Guinea and Vietnam.

-Graeme currently holds an AHRC Network grant 'The Rise of Private Museums and Heritage in East and Southeast Asia: Understanding Memory and Transformation.'
-The network involves scholars from the UK, Asia, Europe, and the US who meet to discuss developments in the museum and heritage sector in Asia.
+Graeme recently held an AHRC Network grant 'The Rise of Private Museums and Heritage in East and Southeast Asia: Understanding Memory and Transformation.'
+The network involved scholars from the UK, Asia, Europe, and the US who met to discuss developments in the museum and heritage sector in Asia.
 More details can be found here.

 Projects and supervisions